Peter Daland: Olympic coaching

+Outstanding Olympians coached by Daland included William Craig, Roy Saari, Murray Rose, Jeff Float, Joe and Mike Bottom and Bruce and Steve Furniss.

+Swimming community roles

 Daland was also active in the swimming community via his roles/positions with FISU, the International University Sports Federation, and ASCA, the American Swimming Coaches Association.
 He was one of the founders of ASCA, and was inducted into the International Swimming Hall of Fame in 1977.
+Daland served as a swimming consultant for Philips Petroleum, the sponsor of U. S. Senior Swimming from 1972-82.
 The pool of USC's Uytengsu Aquatics Center bears his name.

+Daland was also the founder of the Junior Swimmer newsletter, and co-founded the widely subscribed Swimming World Magazine.
+Originally little more than a mimeographed journal, Daland began Swimming World in the 1950s with Yale coach Bob Kiphuth who mentored him in his first College coaching assignment.
+His work on the journal greatly enhanced Daland's grasp of swimming data for opposing teams, and simplified access to swim times for the coaching community.
+Better access to swim times helped Dalland and other coaches more effectively assign their swimmers to events, which led them to winning more meets.

-Daland was married to former German top-class swimmer Ingrid Feuerstack.
+Daland was married to former German top-class swimmer Ingrid Feuerstack (1942-2017).
 They had three children, Peter Jr., Bonnie, and Leslie.
+Leslie won a gold medal in the 900 meter freestyle at the 1986 Goodwill Games in Moscow.
 Leslie now owns Daland Swim School, which was founded by Ingrid, in Thousand Oaks, California.
-Leslie's daughter, Reyna, is currently a student at the University of Southern California and is employed at the Daland Swim School.
-On October 20, 2014, he died in Thousand Oaks, California at the age of 93 of Alzheimer's disease.
+On October 20, 2014, Peter died in Thousand Oaks, California at the age of 93 of Alzheimer's disease.